itsjustmegus/DrawingGame/README.md

 # DrawingGame
+## Project Description
-## Purpose: drawing software made with pygame that allows the user to draw by clicking and holding left mouse button and dragging mouse
+Design drawing software made with pygame that allows the user to draw by clicking and holding left mouse button and dragging mouse

+## Project Plan